 In addition to ensuring the proper length for adequate strength, contractors also must ensure that the splices do not interfere with concrete placement.

 Because the configuration of a splice involves two bars next to each other in spots, this has the potential to create voids in concrete that is pneumatically applied.
-As the shotcrete contractor shoots, the material’s pathway to the vertical wall could be hampered by the steel if it’s not placed properly.
+As the shotcrete contractor shoots, the material’s pathway to the vertical wall could be hampered by the steel if it is not placed correctly.
 This can create small voids behind the rebar, a phenomenon known as shadowing.

-To avoid this problem, contractors should set the steel so it is as unobtrusive as possible to the flow of the concrete.
-The most common method is to stack the laps one on top of the other, so they create a plane that’s perpendicular to the wall or floor behind it.
+To avoid this problem, contractors should set the steel, so it is as unobtrusive as possible to the flow of the concrete.
+The most common method is to stack the laps one on top of the other, so they create a plane that is perpendicular to the wall or floor behind it.
 If the steel is formed on a wall, for instance, the laps should be stacked out, toward what will be the inside of the pool.

 Contact or Not?